besser435/TEAW-API/README.md

 }

 ```

+### API Errors
+Any error in the response will be returned as a JSON object along with its HTTP status.

+Example: `{"error": "Not found"}` for a 404, or `{"error": "UUID malformed"}` for a 400.

 ## Building
 The plugin is built with Maven, and is edited with IntelliJ IDEA.
 It is free for students.